centreon/centreon-archived/doc/fr/api/clapi/objects/instances.rst

 Parameters that you may change are:

 ========================== =====================================================
 Column                     Description
 ========================== =====================================================
-name
+name                       Name of the poller

 localhost                  *1* if it is the main poller, *0* otherwise

 ns_ip_address              IP address of the poller

 ns_activate                *1* if poller is enabled, *0* otherwise

 engine_start_command       Command to start Centreon Engine process

 engine_stop_command        Command to stop Centreon Engine process

 engine_restart_command     Command to restart Centreon Engine process

 engine_reload_command      Command to reload Centreon Engine process

 nagios_bin                 Path of the Scheduler binary

 nagiostats_bin             Path of the Nagios Stats binary

 ssh_port                   SSH Port

 centreonbroker_cfg_path    Centreon Broker Configuration path

 centreonbroker_module_path Centreon Broker Module path
 ========================== =====================================================